kenlt-uk/docker-ckan/README.md

 To setup your dev environment by cloning ckan and the extensions to your local src directory:

-    ./scripts/bootstrap.sh <version (default 2.7, 2.8, 2.9)>
+    ./scripts/bootstrap.sh <version> # eg ./scripts/bootstrap.sh 2.8  If no version is supplied the default of 2.7 is used

 To build the images:

-    ./scripts/rebuild-ckan.sh <version (default 2.7, 2.8, 2.9)> # If starting from new, the script will take at least 15 minutes to run.
+    ./scripts/rebuild-ckan.sh <version> #  eg ./scripts/bootstrap.sh 2.8  If no version is supplied the default of 2.7 is used.
+If starting from new, the script will take at least 15 minutes to run.

 To start the containers:

-	./scripts/start-ckan.sh <version (default 2.7, 2.8, 2.9)>
+	./scripts/start-ckan.sh <version>  eg ./scripts/bootstrap.sh 2.8  If no version is supplied the default of 2.7 is used

 See [CKAN Images](#ckan-images) for more details of what happens when using development mode.